pimoroni/microdot-phat/documentation/sphinx/getting-started/03-software.rst

     microdotphat.show()

-See the :doc:`Library Reference <reference>` for all the methods you'll need to make your first script come to life.
+See the :doc:`Library Reference </reference/python>` for all the methods you'll need to make your first script come to life.